EmilyGreenwood/eCROPseq/README.md

 **Supplementing reference genome**

 Fasta and GTF so for each gRNA sequence as a chromosome were created following protocol laid out in Datlinger et al. [DOI: https://doi.org/10.1038/nmeth.4177](https://www.nature.com/articles/nmeth.4177).
 To create reference genomes, we followed https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr by first copying the Human reference genome's (https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz) fasta and GTF files into a new folder.
 Then concatenated the gRNA fasta and GTF file to the Hg38 fasta and GTF file, respectively.
+For more details and .fa and .gtf file examples please refer to Creating_reference_genome.

 For samples processed with 10x genomics, we then ran cell ranger mkref to create the reference.
 For samples processed with Fluent Biosciences, we ran Star v.2.7.11a with the following command:

  	./STAR --runMode genomeGenerate --genomeDir ~/path/for/file --runThreadN 4 --genomeFastaFiles ~/path/to/fasta --sjdbGTFfile ~/path/to/gtf --sjdbOverhang 69 --runThreadN 7 --genomeSAsparseD 3.